California Surplus Funds Recovery Agency

 We Specialize in Foreclosure Refunds Recovery in California

-SurplusFunds CA specializes in locating and recovering overage or surplus funds remaining after a property foreclosure sale.
+SurplusFunds CA specializes in locating and recovering surplus funds (also known as foreclosure overages or excess proceeds) left after a property foreclosure sale.

-There are currently Billions of dollars being held by government agencies across the country and we’ve helped hundreds of clients claim what is rightfully theirs.
+There are currently billions of dollars in unclaimed surplus funds held by government agencies across the country.
+We have helped hundreds of clients successfully identify and recover funds they were legally entitled to claim.

 Our Company

-The backbone of SurplusFunds CA is our experienced and honest team of skilled professionals who are highly… learn more
+The backbone of SurplusFunds CA is our experienced and honest team of skilled professionals who specialize in locating and recovering surplus funds and foreclosure overages.
+Our team is committed to accuracy, transparency, and helping clients recover funds they may be entitled to claim.
+Learn more

 How It Works